UK Warns EU Vaccine Export Ban Would Be counter-productive - UrduPoint

 " - Shortfall from India - The ongoing cross-Channel row over the AstraZeneca vaccine comes as Britain's inoculation campaign hits new heights, while the EU struggles with its own rollout and a third virus wave prompts renewed curbs on public life.

+The EU is "simply trying to have the contract with AstraZeneca respected," a source close to von der Leyen told AFP.

+"The company has delivered less than 10 percent of the planned doses for 2021.
+It is therefore normal for us to ask that these doses be delivered as planned to Europeans," the source added.

-The British government this weekend hailed its jabs programme as "a huge success" after announcing half of the adult population -- nearly 27 million people -- had now received a first dose.
+The British government this weekend hailed its vaccination programme as "a huge success" after announcing that half of the adult population -- nearly 27 million people -- have received a first dose.

 The country administered a record 711,156 vaccinations in a single day on Friday.